How do chemicals from the groundwater get into my home or building?

 What if I don’t want indoor air sampling?

-Sampling is completely voluntary and you are not required to have your home tested.
-We only test homes at the request of the resident or owner.
+Sampling is completely voluntary and you are not required to have your home or building tested.
+We only test homes or buildings at the request of the resident or owner.
+It is highly recommended that you have at least one sample conducted in your home or building to ensure you are not being exposed to harmful levels of chemical vapors.

 I’ve been sampled in the past.
 Do I need to be sampled again?

-If you’ve been sampled with one of the new sampling devices and it shows vapor intrusion is not occurring, your home will require no further sampling.
+If you’ve been sampled with one of the new sampling devices and it shows vapor intrusion is not occurring, your location will require no further sampling.

 What if I don’t have a basement?